-Finally, a similar problem arises in Computational Biology, when the interest is to detect specific structural motifs within a family of proteins (or DNA sequences).
-Identification of these motifs contributes to uncovering the mechanism of the proteins' operation [10].
+Finally, a similar problem arises in computational biology, when the interest is to detect specific structural motifs within a family of proteins (or DNA sequences).
+Identification of these motifs contributes to uncovering the mechanism of the proteins' operation [12].

 In all these problems, rigid point pattern matching is a reasonable assumption, but small stochastic deviations in the point positions must be accommodated (jitter).
-This latter condition excludes methods that only apply to exact point pattern matching problems (like [46]).
-The technique proposed in this paper is precisely designed for this case: we make the rigid body assumption (isometric assumption) but jitter is allowed.
+This latter condition excludes methods that only apply to exact point pattern matching problems (like [48]).
+The technique proposed in this paper is precisely designed for this case: We make the rigid body assumption (isometric assumption) but jitter is allowed.

-C. Related Literature
+1.3 Related Literature

 Several approaches have been proposed to solve the inexact point pattern matching problem.
-Major classes of solutions are based on spectral methods [2], [3], [35], relaxation labeling [26]-[28], [31]-[33], and graduated assignment [11], [47].
-The first compares the eigen-structure of proximity matrices of the point sets.
+Major classes of solutions are based on spectral methods [4], [5], [37], relaxation labeling [28], [29], [30], [33], [34], [35], and graduated assignment [13], [49].
+The first compares the eigenstructure of proximity matrices of the point sets.
 The second defines a probability distribution over mappings and optimizes using a discrete relaxation algorithm.
-The third combines the "softassign" method [48] with Sinkhorn's method [49] to optimize the mapping.
+The third combines the "softassign" method [50] with Sinkhorn's method [51] to optimize the mapping.
 All these approaches can be seen as using optimal representations (complete data models) and approximate inference procedures.
-Spectral methods use the spectrum of the adjacency matrix, but it is well-known that different graphs can be co-spectral [50]; probabilistic relaxation labeling typically uses compatibility functions defined over all points, but the optimization procedure is iterative and known to be convergent to local minima [27]; graduated assignment also uses the entire set of pairwise compatibilities, being a continuous relaxation of the original combinatorial problem which aims at tractability, but is also only convergent to local minima [11].
-These sources of approximation impact on performance in various ways.
-For example, it has been frequently reported that spectral methods are not robust to structural corruption nor to matching patterns of very different sizes [2], [3].
-Relaxation methods degrade with significant increases in point set sizes [11].
-Graduated assignment, although extremely robust with respect to jitter, has a number of heuristic parameters that need to be tuned and, more importantly, is very sensitive to matching sets of significantly different sizes [11], [51].
+Spectral methods use the spectrum of the full adjacency matrix, but it is well-known that different graphs can be cospectral [52]; probabilistic relaxation labeling typically uses compatibility functions defined over all points, but the optimization procedure is iterative and known to be convergent to local minima [29]; graduated assignment also uses the entire set of pairwise compatibilities, being a continuous relaxation of the original combinatorial problem, which aims at tractability but is also only convergent to local minima [13].
+These sources of approximation affect performance in various ways.
+For example, it has been frequently reported that spectral methods are not robust to structural corruption nor to matching patterns of very different sizes [4], [5].
+Relaxation methods degrade with significant increases in point set sizes [13].
+Graduated assignment, although extremely robust with respect to jitter, has a number of heuristic parameters that need to be tuned and, more importantly, is very sensitive to matching sets of significantly different sizes [13], [53].
 All these methods are polynomial time approximations that do not guarantee global optimization.

-D. The Proposed Technique
+1.4 The Proposed Technique

 In this paper, we propose a conceptually different approach that overcomes many of the limitations of previous techniques.
-Rather than using a complete data model and an approximate inference algorithm, we do the opposite: we approximate the representation but show how optimal polynomial time algorithms can be applied to the approximated data model.
+Rather than using a complete data model and an approximate inference algorithm, we do the opposite: We approximate the representation but show how optimal polynomial time algorithms can be applied to the approximated data model.
 However, the hallmark of this approach is that the "approximated" data model can be proven to be equivalent to the complete data model in the limit case of exact matching.
-In other words, the result is an optimal algorithm that runs over an optimal representation.
-This allows us to obtain guaranteed optimal solutions in the noiseless case, and excellent approximate solutions for moderate noise, as will be shown.
-The resulting technique is robust with respect to size increases in the point patterns, as well as with respect to extreme differences in their sizes.
-It is also robust to moderate point jitter.
-Moreover, contrary to heuristic formulations, it is derived from first principles using Markov random field theory: the technique is non-iterative and has no intrinsic parameters to be tuned (the only parameter involved being inherent to all techniques that aim to cope with jitter).
+This will ultimately allow us to obtain optimal polynomial time solutions in representations that are themselves optimal.
+This translates directly to optimal solutions to the original problem itself.